h2oai/h2ogpt/README_LangChain.md

 #### What is h2oGPT's LangChain integration like?

-* [PrivateGPT](https://github.com/imartinez/privateGPT) but fully commercially viable by not using [GPT4All](https://github.com/nomic-ai/gpt4all) based upon [LLaMa](https://github.com/facebookresearch/llama) and used data from GPT3.5 (violation of ToS).
+* [PrivateGPT](https://github.com/imartinez/privateGPT) but h2oGPT is fully commercially viable by not using [GPT4All](https://github.com/nomic-ai/gpt4all) based upon [LLaMa](https://github.com/facebookresearch/llama) and used data from GPT3.5 (violation of ToS).

-* [Vault-AI](https://github.com/pashpashpash/vault-ai) but fully private and open-source by not using OpenAI or [pinecone](https://www.pinecone.io/).
+* [Vault-AI](https://github.com/pashpashpash/vault-ai) but h2oGPT is fully private and open-source by not using OpenAI or [pinecone](https://www.pinecone.io/).

-* [DB-GPT](https://github.com/csunny/DB-GPT) but fully commercially viable by not using [Vicuna](https://lmsys.org/blog/2023-03-30-vicuna/) (LLaMa based with GPT3.5 training data).
+* [DB-GPT](https://github.com/csunny/DB-GPT) but h2oGPT is fully commercially viable by not using [Vicuna](https://lmsys.org/blog/2023-03-30-vicuna/) (LLaMa based with GPT3.5 training data).

-* [ChatPDF](https://www.chatpdf.com/) but open-source and private and many more data types.
+* [ChatPDF](https://www.chatpdf.com/) but h2oGPT is open-source and private and many more data types.

-* [ChatDoc](https://chatdoc.com/) but open-source and private.
+* [ChatDoc](https://chatdoc.com/) but h2oGPT is open-source and private.
 ChatDoc shows nice side-by-side view with doc on one side and chat in other.
 Select specific doc or text in doc for question/summary.

-* [Perplexity](https://www.perplexity.ai/) but open-source and private, similar control over sources.
+* [Perplexity](https://www.perplexity.ai/) but h2oGPT is open-source and private, similar control over sources.

-* [Empler](https://www.empler.ai/) but open-source and private.
+* [Empler](https://www.empler.ai/) but h2oGPT is open-source and private.
 Empler has nice AI and content control, and focuses on use cases like marketing.

-* [Writesonic](https://writesonic.com/) but open-source and private.
+* [Writesonic](https://writesonic.com/) but h2oGPT is open-source and private.
 Writesonic has better image/video control.

 * [HuggingChat](https://huggingface.co/chat/) Not for commercial use, uses LLaMa and GPT3.5 training data, so violates ToS.

-* [Bard](https://bard.google.com/) but open-source and private.
+* [Bard](https://bard.google.com/) but h2oGPT is open-source and private.
 Bard has better automatic link and image use.

-* [ChatGPT](https://chat.openai.com/) but open-source and private.
+* [ChatGPT](https://chat.openai.com/) but h2oGPT is open-source and private.
 ChatGPT code interpreter has better image, video, etc. handling.

-* [Bing](https://www.bing.com/) but open-source and private.
+* [Bing](https://www.bing.com/) but h2oGPT is open-source and private.
 Bing has excellent search queries and handling of results.

-* [Bearly](https://bearly.ai/) but open-source and private.
+* [Bearly](https://bearly.ai/) but h2oGPT is open-source and private.
 Bearly focuses on creative content creation.

-* [Poe](https://poe.com/) but open-source and private.
+* [Poe](https://poe.com/) but h2oGPT is open-source and private.
 Poe also has immediate info-wall requiring phone number.

-* [WiseOne](https://wiseone.io/) but open-source and private.
+* [WiseOne](https://wiseone.io/) but h2oGPT is open-source and private.
 WiseOne is reading helper.

-* [Poet.ly or Aify](https://aify.co/) but open-source and private.
+* [Poet.ly or Aify](https://aify.co/) but h2oGPT is open-source and private.
 Poet.ly focuses on writing articles.

-* [PDFGPT.ai](https://pdfgpt.io/) but open-source and private.
+* [PDFGPT.ai](https://pdfgpt.io/) but h2oGPT is open-source and private.
 Only PDF and on expensive side.

-* [BratGPT](https://bratgpt.com/) but open-source and private.
+* [BratGPT](https://bratgpt.com/) but h2oGPT is open-source and private.
 Focuses on uncensored chat.

-* [Halist](https://halist.ai/) but open-source and private.
+* [Halist](https://halist.ai/) but h2oGPT is open-source and private.
 Uses ChatGPT but does not store chats, but can already do that now with ChatGPT.

 * [UltimateGPT Toolkit](https://play.google.com/store/apps/details?id=com.neuralminds.ultimategptoolkit&ref=producthunt&pli=1) Android plugin for ChatGPT.